mrandarabski/lvgod/README.md

 # lvgod
-This repository information that is devploed into Accounts, Cards and Loans microservices
+This repository provides information that is devploed into Accounts, Cards and Loans microservices